peterramsing/lost/docs/_docs/lost-utility.md

     description: "This will add a semi-transparent overlay "
   - rule: "edit rgb(r,g,b)"
     description: "Will use a custom color for the edit overlay"
+  - rule: "edit rgba(r,g,b,a)"
+    description: "Will use a custom color for the edit overlay.
+Alpha value is discarded and fixed at 0.1"
+  - rule: "edit #09AF00"
+    description: "Will use a custom color for the edit overlay."
+  - rule: "edit #09AF00BB"
+    description: "Will use a custom color for the edit overlay.
+Alpha value is discarded and fixed at 0.1"
   - rule: "clearfix"
     description: "Adds a clearfix mixin."
   - rule: "overlay [max-width] [columns] [gutter] [color]"